exceptionless/Exceptionless.Go/README.md

 var event Event
 referenceID := uuid.Must(uuid.NewV4())
 date := time.Now().Format(time.RFC3339)
-event = GetBaseEvent("log", "boom son", date)
+event = ExceptionlessClient.getBaseEvent("log", "boom son", date)
-event = AddReferenceID(event, referenceID)
+event = ExceptionlessClient.addReferenceID(event, referenceID)
 ```

-As you can see, the `AddReferenceId` function takes in your existing event and a referenceID (in the form of the UUID type) as arguments.
+As you can see, the `addReferenceId` function takes in your existing event and a referenceID (in the form of the UUID type) as arguments.

 ### AddCount